health and wellbeing

 Rolling into this grey December feels like a fitting time to talk about the power of rest, naps specifically, and the great wellbeing benefits they can bring.
 That and the fact that one in eight adults currently report feeling “tired all the time” and a quarter feel “exhausted most of the time” – not great.

 Napping is also a natural stress relief – changing the brainwaves, regulating and lowering heart rate and blood pressure.
-It balances physiology and lowers the grip of all the stress chemicals (goodbye cortisol) so much so that The British Heart Foundation are now proposing naps as a preventative cure for raised blood pressure.
+It balances physiology and lowers the grip of all the stress chemicals (goodbye cortisol) so much so that the British Heart Foundation are now proposing naps as a preventative cure for raised blood pressure.

-Pennicotte-Collier claims, “In my world all high performance is powered by mind-body micro naps.”
+Pennicotte-Collier says: “In my world all high performance is powered by mind-body micro naps.”
 Napping has long been a habit of elite athletes, with a daylight slumber built into their competitive schedule.
 Working with Team GB to figure out a plan for best sleep naps at the last Olympics, she explains the terminology is actually “micro boost”, meaning simply a micro sleep which has been proven to assist body recovery and promote growth hormones.

-The boosts that come from a mini slumber can improve physical performance, endurance, reaction times and cognitive performance in other high-performance roles too.
+The boosts that come from a mini-slumber can improve physical performance, endurance, reaction times and cognitive performance in other high-performance roles too.
 A recent NASA study showed naps boosting alertness by 100 per cent and performance by 34 per cent in astronauts and military pilots – although you’d hope they weren’t literally sleeping on the job.

 Timing is key.
 The post-lunch, early afternoon period when we feel a slump in energy due to a natural dip in circadian rhythm is the best time, but never after 3pm or it could interfere with your night-time sleep.